Rosé railway station

-Rosé railway station (Gare de Rosé, Bahnhof Rosé) is a railway station in the municipality of Avry, in the Swiss canton of Fribourg.
-It is an intermediate stop on the standard gauge Lausanne–Bern line of Swiss Federal Railways.
-The station will close with the December 2025 timetable change and will be replaced by a new station called Avry-Matran.
+Rosé railway station (Gare de Rosé, Bahnhof Rosé) is a now closed railway station in the municipality of Avry, in the Swiss canton of Fribourg.
+It was an intermediate stop on the standard gauge Lausanne–Bern line of Swiss Federal Railways and was served by S40 and S41 of RER Fribourg.
+The station was closed with the December 2025 timetable change and has been replaced by a new station called Avry-Matran.
+Buses continue to stop at Rosé station.

-Services

-As of the December 2024 timetable change the following services stop at Rosé: